jamescooke/blog/content/2307_ode_to_pipx.md

 ## ✅ Public packages

-I now install all my favourite, regularly used, public packages with pipx, so they're available on the command line.
+I now install all my favourite, regularly used, public packages with pipx so they're available all the time on the command line.

 My favourite public packages currently installed are: